-The SGM840xQ device is an automotive-qualified, bidirectional, fixed gain, voltage-output, current-sense amplifier which features high PWM rejection and wide common-mode voltage range from -4V to 80V.
+The SGM840 device is a bidirectional, fixed gain, voltage-output, current-sense amplifier which features high PWM rejection and wide common-mode voltage range from -4V to 80V.

-The high PWM rejection suppresses large common-mode transients ( $\Delta V/\Delta t$ ) on the output signal, which is particularly relevant for applications utilizing pulse width modulation (PWM), such as motor driver and solenoid control systems.
+The high PWM rejection suppresses large commonmode transients ($\Delta V/\Delta t$) on the output signal, which is particularly relevant for applications utilizing pulse width modulation (PWM), such as motor driver and solenoid control systems.
 The negative common-mode voltage capability allows the device to function even when the voltage is below ground, which is useful in typical applications like the flyback period of a solenoid.